biswajit003/vagrant/README.md

-The vagrant file is used configure virtual machine.
+The vagrant file is used to configure virtual machine.

 Following are the specifications :